Increasingly, insurance companies are recognizing the medical necessity of permanent hair removal as part of gender-affirming care.

 I have _____________ insurance.
 How do I get reimbursed?

-Here are some things we've learned, that might support you in navigating insurance reimbursement...
+Here are some things that might support you if you are seeking insurance reimbursement...

-These are two common letters that doctors (or nurses!) send off to insurance companies on behalf of their clients.
+A Prior Authorization (PA) is a common letter that doctors (or nurses!) send off to insurance companies on behalf of their clients.

 We have found that, even when a client's policy clearly states that gender-affirming hair removal is covered, claims submitted by the client may get denied if they are processed without a prior authorization on file.
 Should a claim be denied once a prior authorization is already approved, the appeal process is generally much simpler and more efficient.